Referral to emergency

 • consideration of anti-reflux surgery

-• - symptoms are not relieved by double dose PPI and may require physiologic function testing to clarify the cause of symptoms (pH and/or manometry/impedance)
+• symptoms which are not relieved by double dose PPI and may require physiologic function testing to clarify the cause of symptoms (pH and/or manometry/impedance)

 • request a single “one off” upper GI endoscopy in person/s with relevant upper GI symptoms > 50 years of age to exclude Barrett’s and allay concerns – there is no evidence that this improves symptom control or prolongs survival